 St Prex is a stop on the S-Bahn train S3 that connects Allaman and Villeneuve generally once per hour.
 To the west, traveling times are 4 minutes to Allaman and 2 minutes to Etoy; to the east, traveling times are 2 minutes to Tolochenaz, 4 minutes to Morges, with further stops at amongst others Lausanne (17 min) and Montreux (46 minutes).
 See Swiss Railways for timetables for all forms of public transportation in Switzerland.

 To reach St Prex from Geneva Airport, Geneva-Cornavin, and Nyon, transfers are always required.
-The best option is usually to travel to Morges and back track.
+The best option is often to travel to Morges and backtrack, or change trains in Allaman.
 Traveling time from Geneva Airport to St Prex by train with transfers is just less than an hour.

 It is a short walk to the old town and Lac Léman from St Prex SBB / CFF train station – at the traffic circle, cross Route Suisse and head for the church.
 Enjoy the views and then use the exit to the left for the shorter, downhill route to the old town.